chaitalilad27/JobBreezeApp/README.md

 -----------
 - **Job List:** Browse popular and nearby jobs through a paginated view for a smoother experience.
 - **Job Search:** Easily search for jobs based on your preferences.
-- **Job Categories:** Explore jobs categorized by employment type like full-time, part-time, contractor.
+- **Job Categories:** Explore jobs categorized by employment type like full-time, part-time, or contractor.
-- **Detailed Job Information:** View detailed information about each job, including description, qualifications, responsibilities, and apply via a redirect link to respective job portal.
+- **Detailed Job Information:** View detailed information about each job, including description, qualifications, and responsibilities, and apply via a redirect link to the respective job portal.
 - **Favorites:** Like your preferred jobs.
 - **Other Features:**
     - **Pull-to-Refresh:** Update the job list with a simple pull-to-refresh functionality.